 How to Get There

-You can reach Izumo by plane, rail and bus.
+You can reach Izumo by plane, rail, and bus.
 Okayama is the transport hub for most rail journeys.

 The Tokaido-Sanyo Shinkansen Line connects Tokyo, Osaka and other major cities with Okayama.
-From Okayama, JR express trains depart for Izumo and take around three hours.
+From Okayama, JR limited express trains depart for Izumo and take around three hours.

 Many of the shrines in the Izumo area figure prominently in these ancient myths and the beginnings of Japanese culture.
 None is more famous than Izumo Taisha.
 All of Japan's Shinto deities come here during the tenth month of the old lunar calendar.
 The shrine is dedicated to Okuninushi, now known as the god of love and marriage, and people travel here from all over Japan to pray for success in finding a marriage partner.

 Alongside the largest stone lighthouse in Japan